New Ashgate Gallery champions the best of contemporary art and craft providing an unparalleled resource in Farnham

 We deliver outreach and gallery workshops with artists for diverse audiences.

-Today, New Ashgate Gallery provides an unparalleled resource for Farnham, Surrey and beyond.
-It is the destination for viewing and buying the best of affordable contemporary art and craft by established and emerging artists and makers.
+New Ashgate Gallery is a destination for viewing and buying the best of affordable contemporary art and craft by established and emerging artists and makers.
 The Gallery curates an exciting programme of exhibitions and is dedicated to champion the best contemporary art and craft in the market place.
-As a charity, it also fosters emerging artists and makers through mentoring and touring exhibitions, working in partnership with organisations such as Crafts Council.
+As a charity, it also fosters emerging artists and makers through mentoring and touring exhibitions, working in partnership with organisations such as the Crafts Council.
 Moreover, the trust supports diverse audiences through a community programme of gallery and outreach workshops, led by local and regional artists.

 We sell work by more than 200 artists and makers every year.
 Through the sale of contemporary art and craft, our collectors support British practitioners.
 Any funds raised are invested in cultivating arts and crafts through exhibition opportunities, professional practice programmes, mentoring and partnership projects.
 Commission on sale of work is paid to artists, supporting the creative lives of artists and makers.
 The gallery commission funds the overheads and further charitable activities - our passion for exhibitions and creative learning.